nrfconnect/sdk-nrf/samples/bluetooth/mesh/sensor_server/README.rst

 Models
 ======

-The following table shows the Bluetooth mesh sensor composition data for this sample:
+The following table shows the Bluetooth Mesh sensor composition data for this sample:

 .. table::
    :align: center